-Services such as page turning, typing, recording, reading, and securing reference materials, may be provided, and are considered educational assistance or aids.
+Services such as page turning, typing, recording, reading, and securing reference materials may be provided and are considered educational assistance or aids.
 Individuals performing such duties are Education Aides.
 The hourly rate for such services is the same whether provided individually or for a group.

-Prior to providing tutorial or educational assistance, an Agreement for Services must be signed stating the vendor is responsible for submitting a monthly log of their service hours.
+Prior to providing tutorial or educational assistance, a Vendor Agreement must be signed stating the vendor is responsible for submitting a monthly log of their service hours.